balachia/RENM/README.md

 A typical example might be texts or chats sent from one person to another on a mobile or social network.

 This code implements a maximum likelihood estimator of a RENM.
 Unfortunately, the code is poorly documented at the moment.
+There is also an early stage [port of this project to R](https://github.com/balachia/renmr).

 ## Setup